-Because woody plants have developed strategies to recover from periodic disturbance, repeated treatments will likely be required over 2-3 years to deplete root reserves and ultimately kill woody plants.
-Therefore, we propose to conduct this study over 5 years (2011-2015).
-A pilot study during 2010 will be used to evaluate sampling techniques, determine the number of study sites needed, and select suitable study sites.
+Because woody plants have developed strategies to recover from periodic disturbance, we will apply repeated treatments over 3 years in an attempt to deplete root reserves and ultimately kill woody plants.
+Therefore, we propose to conduct this study over 5 years (2011-2015) in 2 phases roughly corresponding to the LCCMR biennial calendar.
+In addition, a pilot study during 2010 will be used to evaluate sampling techniques, determine the number of study sites needed, and select suitable study sites.